netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 {: #ical-grp-tree title="icalendar-recurrence Grouping Tree Structure"}

    An array of the "bysecond" (or "byminute", "byhour") specifies a list of seconds within a minute (or minutes within an hour, hours of the day).
+For example, within a "minutely" recurrence rule, the values of "byminute" node "10" and "20" means the occurrences generates at the 10th and 20th minute within an hour, reducing the number of recurrence instances from all minutes.

    The parameter "byday" specifies a list of days of the week, with an optional direction which indicates the nth occurrence of a specific day within